hvpham-yorku/project-group-3-studypilot/docs/log.md

 - All tests passing

 **Notes:**
-Full unit testing deferred; focus was delivering a functional system.
+Full unit testing deferred; focus was on delivering a functional system.

 | Estimated Time | Actual Time |
 |---------------|-------------|